awslabs/amazon-s3-find-and-forget/README.md

    automatically obfuscated or irreversibly deleted as soon as possible when persisting state.
-2. **Built to scale:** The system has been designed and tested for performance and high availability with Data Lakes of the scale of petabyte size.
+2. **Built to scale:** The system has been designed and tested for performance and high availability with petabyte scale Data Lakes.
 3. **Cost optimised:**
    - **Perform work in batches:** Since the time complexity of removing a single vs multiple records in a single object is practically equal and it is